HERA: A Hierarchical-Compensatory Ranking Framework for Paired Benchmarking with Data-Driven Effect-Size Thresholds

 - Stochastic Dominance (Cliff’s Delta): Cliff’s Delta (d = P(X>Y) − P(Y>X)) quantifies distribution overlap, is robust to outliers, and relates to common-language effect sizes (Cliff, 1993; Vargha & Delaney, 2000).
 The effect size d must exceed a bootstrapped threshold θd.

-Dual Criteria & SEM Lower Bound HERA’s complementary logic requires both dominance and magnitude, preventing “wins” based on trivial consistent differences or noisy outliers (Lakens, 2013).
+- Complementary Criteria & SEM Lower Bound: HERA’s complementary logic requires statistical significance, stochastic dominance and practical magnitude, preventing “wins” based on trivial consistent differences or noisy outliers.
+This approach is conceptually aligned with the recommendation to evaluate both significance and effect sizes for a comprehensive assessment of experimental results (Lakens, 2013).
 Thresholds are determined via Percentile Bootstrapping (lower α/2-quantile) (Rousselet et al., 2021).
-To filter noise in low-variance datasets, the RelDiff threshold enforces a lower bound based on the Standard Error of the Mean (SEM), ensuring θr ≥ θSEM.
-This approach is inspired by the concept of the “Smallest Worthwhile Change” (Hopkins, 2004), but adapted for HERA to quantify the uncertainty of the group mean rather than individual measurement error.
+To filter trivial effects (e.g. in low-variance datasets), the RelDiff threshold enforces a lower bound based on the Standard Error of the Mean (SEM), ensuring θRelDiff ≥ θSEM.
+This approach is inspired by the concept of the “Smallest Worthwhile Effect” (Hopkins, 2004), but adapted for HERA to quantify the uncertainty of the group mean rather than individual measurement error.

 Hierarchical-Compensatory Logic